sebsikora/dnn_superres_upscaling_demo/README.md

 <br/>
 <br/>

-Below, I'm going to run-through how to apply the same approach to upscaling video files.
+Below, we're going to run-through how to apply the same approach to upscaling video files.
 <br/>
 <br/>